Roger Mosey

-Roger Mosey (born 4 January 1958) is a British author, broadcaster, and current Master of Selwyn College, Cambridge.
+Roger Mosey (born 4 January 1958) is a British author, broadcaster, and former Master of Selwyn College, Cambridge.
 He was previously the Head of BBC Television News and Director of the Beijing 2008 and London 2012 Olympic Games coverage.
-His other positions have included that of Producer to the BBC's New York bureau and Editor of Today on BBC Radio 4.
+His other positions have included that of Producer to the BBC's New York bureau, Editor of Today on BBC Radio 4, and BBC editorial director.
 He is a trustee of the Royal Institute of British Architects.

-In October 2013, Mosey became Master of Selwyn College, Cambridge.
-He often contributes articles and columns to international newspapers including The Guardian, The Times, The Spectator, New Statesman, and the Daily Telegraph.
+He often contributes articles and columns to international newspapers including The Guardian, The Times, The Spectator, the New Statesman, and the Daily Telegraph.

 Education

-Mosey was born in Bradford in 1958 and educated at Bradford Grammar School.
+Mosey grew up in Bradford and was educated at Bradford Grammar School.
 He then studied at Wadham College, Oxford, where he received a degree in history and modern languages.
 He appeared on University Challenge in 1978, as a member of the team representing his college.

-In 2011, Mosey was awarded an honorary doctorate by the University of Lincoln.